mikaelxu/japanschoolexperience/src/pages/faq.md

 We may need your ID/Passport details for insurance purpose.

 ### When is the application deadline?
-For 2025, application deadline is 31 October 2025.
+For 2026, application deadline is 31 March 2026.

 ### Is your company a licensed travel agent?
 - We are a marketing collaborating partner of a local Japanese education provider [mowa Solutions Co.
 Ltd.](https://www.mowaschool.com){target="_blank" rel="noopener noreferrer"}.